Serving and Serve Strategy

 When you have the serve, you are in the front court, your opponent is as far away from the front wall as it is possible to be, you have the ball in your hand, and you can drop and hit a wide variety of shots.
 The server has every advantage.
 Try not to waste this opportunity.

 Your goal as the server is to (1) ace your opponent for a point, (2) generate a weak return, or (3) generate a defensive (ceiling ball) return.
 Obviously an ace is preferable, but aces are low percentage shots.
-The second best outcome is a weak return that you, since you are in front of your opponent (who is in deep court), have a good chance to kill.
+The second best outcome is a weak return.
+Since you are in front of your opponent (who is in deep court), you have a good chance to end the rally with a kill shot or pass.
 This is the three shot rally.
 It is almost as good as an ace.
 If your opponent hits a ceiling ball, then you have to rally.
 What you do not want to do is give the receiver an offensive opportunity.

 First Serve

 I recommend hitting a drive serve as the first serve.
 If you hit the first serve short, you get a second serve.
 On the other hand if you hit the drive serve long, it is very likely to rebound off the back wall giving your opponent an offensive shot.
 You have given up all the advantages of having the serve.
 Therefore, your goal is to hit the first (drive) serve short.
 That way you have little chance of hitting the ball long off the back wall and you have a decent chance of getting the ace or a weak return.
 The most likely thing is that you actually do hit the first serve short.
+However, if this happens you still have a second serve.
 See the discussion of drive serve targets below.

 How to hit a drive serve: the two-step service motion

 The server must stay within the five-foot wide service box.
 I recommend the two-step service motion which allows you to make the best use of this restricted space.
 I am going to assume that you are right handed.
 Lefties will have to make the necessary translation.
 Start by placing your left foot just touching (not over) the short line with the toes facing the side wall.
 Place your right foot behind your left foot also just touching the short line so that you are comfortably balanced.
 I like to turn my back (right) foot slightly so that the toes are on the short line, but facing diagonally toward the back wall so that I don't feel like I am walking a tightrope.
 Start the service motion by taking a small step with your back foot toward the front wall.
 At the same time raise your racquet arm to shoulder height (with the wrist cocked) and bounce the ball one to two feet from the front foot-fault line.
 Take a big step with your front (left) foot so that you step on, but not completely over, the foot fault line.
 Keep your toes pointed toward the right front corner.
 Your swing mechanics are the same as for any forehand.
 (See the Stroke Tutorial.)
 You should contact the ball near your front foot at the foot fault line.
-Keep your weight back, your head down, and follow through below shoulder level with the racquet facing down.
+Keep your right elbow up as you drop the ball.
+A good forehand stroke is the best way to generate power on the serve.

 The problem with learning this technique is that, after you set your feet, everything happens at once.
 In aerobics class the service motion is called the grapevine.
 To practice it without a ball, put one foot behind the other, take the grapevine step while simultaneously raising both arms with the elbows bent.
 Think of it as a dance step.
 Doing this a few times should make your muscles familiar with the movement.
 Add a ball bounce with your left hand and, eventually, a forehand swing.
 Now you're doing the racquetball two-step.